NWPT91/euro_trinkets/README.md

 ## jackpot 2, 3, 4
 mannnnnn breadboarding is a pain in the rear. make life simpler with this sturdy mount for those thonk-style jacks and alpha 9mm pots. the footprints overlap so each slot can accept a jack or a pot! just needs a few 2.54mm pin headers to slot into that breadboard.

+I typically use JLCPCB to fabricate these.
+Some headings in the CSV files may need to change for a different fab house.
+If the gerbers are incompatible with your fab house of choice, reach out and I will see what I can do!